-You may want to apply to Princeton University under the single-choice early action program if you have thoroughly researched your college options and have decided that Princeton is your first choice.
+You may want to apply to Princeton University under the single-choice early action program, referred to by the Common Application as restrictive early action, if you have thoroughly researched your college options and have decided that Princeton is your first choice.

 Under the nonbinding program, you must complete your application by Nov.
 1. You may not apply to an early program at any other private college or university, but you may apply early to any public institution, as long as the decision is nonbinding.
 We will provide an admission decision by mid-December, including a decision on financial aid for those who have completed the Princeton Financial Aid Application.

 Please also note the following: